When we are in a marriage, it’s already given that we expect our partner or spouse to be loyal, meaning that infidelity always comes as a big shock.

 You may think that you have already forgiven your spouse for lying and cheating on you, but did you really think that you can still give the same amount of trust as before?

 Well, honestly speaking, you can.
 But it won’t happen in a day or two or a simple snap of a finger.
-It requires a great amount of time and effort and possibly therapy.

 Now, it is inevitable that you will develop trust issues.
 No matter how hard you try to deny it or how much you try to trust your spouse again, it will no doubt manifest.